Is Texas’ New Texting While Driving Ban Safe?

 A new law in Texas that prohibits texting while you drive is filled with ambiguities and loopholes, according to Houston’s KPRC News.

 Distracted and negligent driving play a big part in most traffic collisions, but is this new law helpful or harmful?
 Why are highway safety experts concerned?
+Can a McAllen truck accident lawyer help?

 And what do drivers in Texas need to know about the dangers of texting and distracted driving?
 You’re about to learn those answers – and more.